tk0miya/sphinx/doc/usage/configuration.rst

       Now Sphinx provides an API :meth:`.Sphinx.add_source_parser` to register a source parser.
 Please use it instead.

-.. confval:: master_doc
+.. confval:: root_doc

-   The document name of the "master" document, that is, the document that contains the root :rst:dir:`toctree` directive.
+   The document name of the "root" document, that is, the document that contains the root :rst:dir:`toctree` directive.
 Default is ``'index'``.

    .. versionchanged:: 2.0
       The default is changed to ``'index'`` from ``'contents'``.
+   .. versionchanged:: 4.0
+      Renamed from ``master_doc``.

 .. confval:: exclude_patterns